CHLAMYDIA

 - Unusual discharge from the penis and penile irritation;

-- Throat and anal pain (often with discharge of fluid).
+- Anal pain with occasional discharge of fluid.

 Lymphogranulomatosis venereum (LGV) is an infection caused by bacteria of the chlamydia family.
 It most often appears as rectitis (inflammation of the rectum) in men who have sex with men.